College Packing List: What To Bring To College

 This article provides a comprehensive, detailed list of all the things to bring to college for your new dorm.
 The college packing list below will make your packing experience as painless and stress-free as possible.

-As if moving out and starting college isn’t enough to think about, there are so many items you will need to bring to college.
-We’ve broken down our college packing list into categories for you, so it’s easier for you to organize.
+As if moving out and starting college isn’t difficult enough to think about, there are so many items you will need to bring to college.
+We’ve broken down our packing list into categories for you, so it’s easier for you to organize in a checklist.

 1. Electronics